About Brown University Health and Brown University Health Pharmacy Residency

 Brown University Health's present partners include Rhode Island Hospital and its Hasbro Children's; The Miriam Hospital; Bradley Hospital, the nation’s first psychiatric hospital for children; Newport Hospital, a community hospital offering a broad range of health services; Gateway Healthcare, the state’s largest provider of community behavioral health care; Brown Health Medical Group, the largest multi-specialty practice in Rhode Island; and Brown Health Medical Group Primary Care, a primary care driven medical practice.

 Brown University Health teaching hospitals are among the country’s top recipients of research funding from the US National Institutes of Health.
 The hospitals received $92 million in external research funding in fiscal 2019.
-All Lifespan-affiliated partners are charitable organizations that depend on support from the community to provide programs and services.
+All Brown University Health-affiliated partners are charitable organizations that depend on support from the community to provide programs and services.

-The Brown University Health Pharmacy Residencies are committed to serving a community that includes a diverse cultural and socioeconomic mix.
-We are committed to advancing diversity and inclusion within the healthcare field by supporting our faculty and training them to provide care for the specific needs of these community groups.
+The Brown University Health Pharmacy Residencies are committed to advancing belonging and engagement by supporting our faculty and training them to provide care for the specific needs of our community.